eliotsykes/rails-security-checklist/README.md

 ### Detecting Abuse
 - [ ] Notify users via email when their passwords change | HOWTOs: [Devise](https://github.com/plataformatec/devise/wiki/Notify-users-via-email-when-their-passwords-change)
 - [ ] Favor sending notifications to user for significant account-related events (e.g. password change, credit card change, customer/technical support phone call made, new payment charge, new email or other contact information added, wrong password entered, 2FA disabled/enabled, other settings changes, login from a never-before used region and/or IP address)
+- [ ] Do not send the new password via unencrypted email.
 - [ ] Consider keeping an audit trail of all significant account-related events (e.g. logins, password changes, etc.) that the user can review (and consider sending this as a monthly summary to them)
+- [ ] Use this audit trail or counters to rate-limit dangerous actions.
+For instance, prevent brute force password attacks by only allowing some maximum number of logins per second.
+You can also rate-limit the creation of particular database objects, globally or per-user, to prevent other kinds of DDOS or overflow attacks.

 ### Logins, Registrations